Adair0319/FungiDNA-FM/README.md

 run the scripts in [`data_prep/`](data_prep/).
 CD-HIT (Fu et al. 2012) is required for the coding-potential dataset and is not vendored here.

-## Known limitations

-- **Scripts contain absolute paths from the authors' machine.** Paths rooted at the original working directory appear in 22 of the files here, mostly pointing at dataset and checkpoint locations.
-They have deliberately not been rewritten, so that the code matches what actually produced the reported numbers.
-You will need to adjust them for your own layout.
-Grep for `/home/` to find them.
-- **Derived datasets are not yet released.** A Zenodo deposit is planned.
-For now, rebuild them from the JGI source with `data_prep/`.
-- **Some scripts retain unreachable exploratory code paths** (DNABERT-2, NT-v2).
-	Those models are not paper baselines and have been removed from the CLI choices; the surrounding code is left as it was when the reported numbers were produced.

 ## License